 Patrick McGeehan, Pfizer to Leave City That Won Land-Use Case, N.Y.
-Times, 11/13/09 room for a hotel, stores and condominiums that were never built.
+Times, 11/13/09

 From the edge of the Thames River in New London, Conn., Michael Cristofaro surveyed the empty acres where his parents' neighborhood had stood, before it became the crux of an epic battle over eminent domain.